 Dansville is a very small village located in the state of New York.
 With a population of 4,550 people and three constituent neighborhoods, Dansville is the 336th largest community in New York.
 Dansville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Dansville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dansville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dansville is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Dansville who work in office and administrative support (14.80%), teaching (11.63%), and food service (9.67%).

 Of important note, Dansville is also a village of artists.
 Dansville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dansville’s character.

-The education level of Dansville citizens is a little higher than the average for US cities and towns: 21.37% of adults in Dansville have at least a bachelor's degree.
+The population of Dansville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dansville, 21.37% have at least a bachelor's degree.

 The per capita income in Dansville in 2010 was $23,133, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $92,532 for a family of four.
 However, Dansville contains both very wealthy and poor people as well.